Digitek; Digox; Lanoxin; Lanoxin Pediatric

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

-- Have your blood work (digoxin levels) checked.
-Have blood drawn before the daily dose (take digoxin after blood drawn).
-Talk with your doctor.
+- Have your child’s blood work (digoxin levels) checked.
+Have blood drawn before the daily dose (give digoxin after blood drawn).
+Talk with your child’s doctor.

-- If you will be having a certain procedure to help your heart beat normally (electrical cardioversion), talk with your doctor.
-Be sure your doctor knows you take this drug.
+- If your child will be having a certain procedure to help the heart beat normally (electrical cardioversion), talk with your child’s doctor.
+Be sure the doctor knows your child takes this drug.

 - Keep away from children.
 Accidental exposure may cause death.
 If a child takes this drug by accident, get medical help right away.